liberland/Constitution/Constitution.md

 1. The President shall exercise power to:

-a) represent Liberland on the international stage;
+a) represent Liberland on the international stage, included but not limited to the negotiation and signing of international treaties;

 b) bestow honors and awards on Persons who have achieved a great deal in service to Liberland and/or the idea of liberty worldwide;

 c) appoint or reject the appointment of the highest officials of the Administration;

-d) appoint or reject the appointment of all Judges and Justices;
+d) appoint or reject the appointment of all Judges and Justices; and

-e) ratify International Treaties; and

 f) lead the Liberland Defence Forces should those be formed.